 Do we still need COBRA now that we have the ACA?

 COBRA is still an attractive option for people who want to retain their current provider network and/or the amount they’ve already paid towards their deductible and out-of-pocket maximum for the year.
 Someone in the middle of cancer treatment might prefer COBRA over an exchange plan, simply to avoid the hassle of finding a new medical team mid-treatment.
 And someone who has already paid hundreds or thousands of dollars towards their out-of-pocket maximum for the year is unlikely to want to start over at $0 on a new plan (and then have to start over again at the beginning of the next year).
 And for a person who doesn’t qualify for premium subsidies, the cost of COBRA and individual market premiums will often end up being fairly comparable.

 For now, the combination of COBRA and the ACA present a solid array of options for people who are losing their employer-sponsored health insurance.
-COBRA exists just as it has for the last 30 years, but the ACA has made the individual insurance market an excellent alternative for most people.
+COBRA exists just as it has for more than three decades, but the ACA has made the individual insurance market an excellent alternative for most people.